nihongodera/limelight/README.md

 ##### Requirements
   - php > 5.6

 Before installing Limelight, you must install both mecab and the php extension php-mecab on your system.
+!!Important!!
+php-mecab, the MeCab bindings Limelight uses, were updated to version 0.6.0 in Dec.
+2015 for php 7 support.
+The pre-0.6.0 bindings no longer work with the master branch of Limelight.
+If you are using an older version of php-mecab, please use the [php-mecab_pre_0.6.0](https://github.com/nihongodera/limelight/tree/php-mecab_pre_0.6.0) version.

 ##### Linux Ubuntu Users
 Use the install script included in this repository.
 Download the script: